boromir674/cookiecutter-python-package/docs/usage/use_cases.rst

             Setting PYPI_SERVER=pypi indicates to deploy to `pypi.org` (instead of `test.pypi.org`).

       .. note::
-         Please modify the TWINE_USERNAME, TWINE_PASSWORD and PACKAGE_DIST_VERSION envronment variables, accordingly.
+         Please modify the TWINE_USERNAME, TWINE_PASSWORD and PACKAGE_DIST_VERSION environment variables, accordingly.

          TWINE_USERNAME & TWINE_PASSWORD are used to authenticate (user credentials) with the targeted pypi server.

-         PACKAGE_DIST_VERSION is used to avoid accidentally uploading distributions of different versions than intented.
+         PACKAGE_DIST_VERSION is used to avoid accidentally uploading distributions of different versions than intended.

 2. Leverage the **CI Pipeline** and its **build matrix** to run the **Test Suite** against a combination of